kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 ## The Deeper Structure

 The UV catastrophe pointed to something profound—classical physics assumes infinite information capacity in finite space.
 The resolution requires recognizing spacetime as discrete computational substrate with finite clock rate.
-This isn't adding quantum mechanics to classical electromagnetism.
-It's discovering that electromagnetic fields are information flow patterns through an underlying voxel lattice.
+This reveals electromagnetic fields as information flow patterns through an underlying voxel lattice.

-The Planck frequency $f_P$ emerges as fundamental—not derived but primary.
+The Planck frequency $f_P$ emerges as fundamental and primary.
 All other scales follow: Planck length $\ell_P = c/f_P$, Planck time $t_P = 1/f_P$, Planck energy $E_P = \hbar f_P$.
 The universe computes at this rate.
 Black holes saturate it.
 The UV catastrophe occurs when physics requests processing beyond it.

 This framework connects disparate phenomena.
 Black hole entropy counts voxels on the horizon.
 [Hawking radiation](/lets-derive-an-information-theoretic-conservation-law) is information leakage through the computational boundary.
 [Dimensional reduction near horizons](/black-hole-horizons-and-dimensional-reduction-correspondence) optimizes processing efficiency.
 The same [voxel lattice architecture](/what-if-spacetime-isnt-so-continuous) underlies all three, operating at clock rate $f_P$ with information capacity set by holographic bounds.
 The [renormalization group flow](/information-field-theory-from-constraint-to-cosmos) emerging from this substrate, with coupling constant $\rho^* = 3.29$, generates the complete field theory structure.